pantolin/qugar/_sources/generated/demos/demo_div_thm_no_fenicsx.md.txt

 ---
 jupytext:
-  main_language: python
   text_representation:
     extension: .md
     format_name: myst
     format_version: 0.13
-    jupytext_version: 1.16.7
+    jupytext_version: 1.17.0
+  main_language: python
 ---

 # Divergence theorem (without FEniCSx)

-This demo is implemented in {download}`demo_div_thm_no_fenicsx.py` and it solves the same problem as the [Divergence theorem demo](demo_div_thm.md) but without using [FEniCSx](https://fenicsproject.org) features.
+This demo is implemented in {download}`demo_div_thm_no_fenicsx.py` and solves the same problem as the [Divergence theorem demo](demo_div_thm.md) but without using [FEniCSx](https://fenicsproject.org) features.
 It uses only low-level interfaces to the C++ component of QUGaR.

 This demo covers:
-- How to create an unfitted implicit domain described by an implicit function.
+- How to create an unfitted domain described by an implicit function.
-- How to generate custom quadrature rule for cells and facets, and access the generated points, weights, and normals.
+- How to generate custom quadrature rules for cells, facets, and unfitted boundaries, and access the generated points, weights, and normals.

 all of them using only the C++ component of QUGaR.